Intro

 Because COSO’s Internal Control—Integrated Framework is a framework, not a regulation or requirement, a COSO audit, by definition, doesn’t exist.

-However, the COSO framework is very useful for achieving compliance with the Sarbanes-Oxley Act (SOX), which federal law requires for all publicly traded companies.
+However, the COSO framework is beneficial for compliance with SOX, which federal law requires for all publicly traded companies.
 The U.S. Securities and Exchange Commission watches financial reporting closely and, since SOX’s passage in 2002, demands that those reports be transparent, accurate, and verified by an independent auditor.
-Noncompliance could cost your organization tens of millions in fines, and send your CFO to prison for 20 years.
+Noncompliance could cost your organization tens of millions in fines and send your CFO to prison for 20 years.

-SOX is extremely complex.
+SOX is highly complex.
 Each of its 11 sections delivers a different mandate, covering oversight, auditor independence, corporate responsibility, financial statements, annual reports, and more.
-The regulation is intended to secure public companies and their stakeholders and customers against financial fraud, which is one reason why most organizations audit their SOX compliance using the COSO framework.
+The regulation is intended to secure public companies, stakeholders, and customers against financial fraud, which is why most organizations audit their SOX compliance using the COSO framework.

 COSO was designed to help manage financial risk and improve internal control.
-In fact, the Committee of Sponsoring Organizations of the Treadway Commission, or COSO, was originally named the National Commission on Fraudulent Reporting (NCFR).
-Its member organizations were the American Accounting Association (AAA), American Institute of Certified Public Accountants (AICPA), Financial Executives International (FEI), Institute of Management Accountants (IMA), and the Institute of Internal Auditors (IIA).
+The Committee of Sponsoring Organizations of the Treadway Commission, or COSO, was initially named the National Commission on Fraudulent Reporting (NCFR).
+Its member organizations were the American Accounting Association (AAA), the American Institute of Certified Public Accountants (AICPA), Financial Executives International (FEI), the Institute of Management Accountants (IMA), and the Institute of Internal Auditors (IIA).

-The Treadway Commission devised Internal Control—Integrated Framework to help businesses comply with SOX Section 404: Management Assessment of Internal Controls, the regulation’s most complex, demanding, and expensive section.
-Essentially, COSO helps entities strengthen their system of internal control to protect their data, especially financial information, from tampering.
+The Treadway Commission devised the Internal Control—Integrated Framework to help businesses comply with SOX Section 404: Management Assessment of Internal Controls, the regulation’s most complex, demanding, and expensive section.
+Essentially, COSO helps entities strengthen their internal control system to protect their data, especially financial information, from tampering.

 - Section 404, rules for assessing internal controls